nachbarshund/nachbarshund/README.md

 ### Hi there, I am Christopher 👋🏽

-I am a Software Engineer from a small city near Munich and are currently working for Sky Germany as a Senior Software Manager and beside this I am owning my own business webCIT.
+I am a Software Engineer from a small city near Munich and are currently working for Sky Germany as a Senior Software Manager and beside this I am owning my own business [webCIT](https://www.webcit.de).

-Feel free to reach out.
+Feel free to reach out!

 <!--
 **nachbarshund/nachbarshund** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.